mallkuma/apex-frontend-boost-Theme-Boilerplate/README.md

 This application is same as APEX Theme Boilerplate.
 However, apex-frontend-boost Theme Boilerplate has some additional changes done to the template.
 That is it includes DEV_ONLY Build Option and Application Process OOS APEX Front-End Boost Config to support referencing images via the standard APP_IMAGES substitution string ( https://github.com/OraOpenSource/apex-frontend-boost/blob/master/docs/apex-setup.md )

 ###Do I need this?
 You probably don't.
 Building a theme from the ground up is not something you do everyday.
 I personally find this useful.
 Might as well share it, right?
+Please refer to Vincent Morneau blog http://vmorneau.me/apex-theme-boilerplate/

 ###Automatic Install
 - Import the APEX application ```f14966.sql``` in your workspace.